Your own cell phone

 The first cell phone: When should children be allowed to use it?

 Our children are growing up in an increasingly digital world.
-From a young age, they handle new media far more naturally than many adults.
-That's why they want their own cell phone at an ever earlier age, preferably a smartphone.
-Around a third of all third- and fourth-graders actually already have a mobile device.
-However, experts from education, psychology and medicine take a critical view of this.
-For you as a parent, it is undoubtedly not easy to decide on the right time: At what point does the first cell phone make sense?
-And what should you absolutely pay attention to?
+From an early age, they take new media far more for granted than many adults.
+As a result, they want their own cell phone, preferably a smartphone, at an increasingly early age.
+Around a third of all third and fourth graders actually already have a mobile device.
+However, experts in education, psychology and medicine take a critical view of this.
+For you as parents, it is undoubtedly not easy to decide on the right time: When is the first cell phone a good idea?
+And what should you pay attention to?

-When is it appropriate to own a cell phone?
+When is it appropriate to have your own cell phone?

-There is no hard and fast rule as to when a cell phone is appropriate for a child.
+There is no fixed rule as to when a cell phone is appropriate for a child.
 The decision is entirely up to you.
 If anything, the rule is: the later, the better.
-Educators recommend that elementary school children get a basic cell phone of their own at age nine at the earliest - not a smartphone yet!
-But you may want to give your child an "emergency" cell phone as early as first grade because, for example, he or she walks a long way to school alone every day.
-Then that's fine, too.
+Educators recommend that primary school children should be given a simple cell phone of their own at the age of nine at the earliest - not yet a smartphone!
+However, you may want to give your child an "emergency" cell phone from the first grade onwards, for example because they walk a long way to school alone every day.
+Then that's fine too.

-Which cell phone is suitable for the beginning?
+Which cell phone is best to start with?

-The first cell phone does not have to be a new one.
-It does not need Internet and it should be robust in the first place.
-For many families, there is certainly still an older cell phone in the drawer.
-Perhaps you will find a suitable device for the beginning among them?
+Your first cell phone doesn't have to be a new one.
+It doesn't need the internet and it should first and foremost be robust.
+Many families probably still have an older cell phone in their drawer.
+Perhaps you can find a suitable device to start with?
 Explain the functions to your child.
-Save a number on which you can be reached.
+Save a number where you can be reached.

-When your child has already gained experience with digital media and you, as parents, are sure that he or she can correctly assess the dangers of the Internet and knows how to protect himself or herself.
-As a rule, children are ready when they are about 12 years old.
-Younger children may still be overtaxed by smartphones: they have a distracting effect on children, encourage lack of concentration and, with their infinite possibilities, harbor a considerable risk of addiction.
+When your child has already gained experience with digital media and you as parents are sure that they can correctly assess the dangers of the internet and know how to protect themselves.
+Children are usually ready at around the age of 12.
+Younger children can still be overwhelmed by the use of smartphones: they have a distracting effect on children, encourage lack of concentration and, with their endless possibilities, pose a considerable risk of addiction.

-What should parents pay attention to in everyday life?
+What should parents bear in mind in everyday life?

 Where can we find help and advice?

-The initiative "Schau hin" has published age recommendations and golden rules for the use of cell phones by children.
-Useful information and age-appropriate recommendations can be found on the website of "Schau hin".
+The "Schau hin" initiative has published age recommendations and golden rules for the use of cell phones by children.
+You can find useful information and age-appropriate recommendations on the website of "Schau hin".

 The media coaches from "Schau hin" answer the question "When is my child ready for a smartphone?" in this video.